 Top tip: Extend you visit to the area and book a stay in Ewes Water Log Cabins.
 Discover a traditional yet sustainable home away from home set in stunning moorland.

 When it comes to adventurous breaks filled with exciting activities and new discoveries, South Scotland ticks all the boxes.
 With so much to see and do, a weekend isn’t nearly enough time to scratch the surface of what the area has to offer.
 Spend some quality time at one of the many unique accommodation options available.
 Consider an extended tour of the area or a glamping holiday set in idyllic countryside, and find out more about the many other surprises this special place has in store.
+Why not explore some of the top walks in South Scotland?

 For more information on what you can discover in this beautiful part of the country, head over to See South Scotland.